materialsproject/fireworks/docs/templatewritertask.rst

 #.
 Now, try deleting the line containing the ``optparam`` and repeating the launch process.
 You'll see that the lines pertaining to the ``OPTIONAL PARAMETER`` are no longer written!

-Therefore, with Django's templating language we can write fairly general templates.
-While variable substitutions, *if/then* statements, and *for loops* should cover the majority of cases, you can see even more features in the `official Django documentation <https://docs.djangoproject.com/en/dev/topics/templates/>`_.
+Therefore, with Jinja2's templating language we can write fairly general templates.
+While variable substitutions, *if/then* statements, and *for loops* should cover the majority of cases, you can see even more features in the `official Jinja2 documentation <http://jinja.pocoo.org>`_.
 For example, you can use template inheritance or insert templates into other templates.

 Writing your own templates
 ==========================